 - encourage new words and help your child accumulate a wide vocabulary and understanding of words

-- provide a broad range of early literacy activities – such as finger rhymes, poems, puppets, matching picture card games, rhyming word games e.g. mat, cat, sat
+- provide a broad range of early literacy activities within play – such as finger rhymes, poems, puppets, matching picture card games, rhyming word games e.g. mat, cat, sat

 - have books, paper and crayons or drawing materials, in the car, in your bag, in every room of your house so when ever the moment is right these things are easily accessible